zeitlinger/keyboard/README.md

 - $Mouse = layer is active while key is held (double tap to lock layer)
 - #Mouse = toggle layer
 - @Num = layer is active for the next keypress
+- Sym/Nav = layer is active for the next keypress:
+  If the activation key is still down when the next key is pressed, the Nav layer is used, otherwise the Sym layer is used
 - C-w = Ctrl-w (same for Alt and Shift)
 - "that" = combo that produces "that"
 - The symbol table at the bottom shows the meaning of the symbols used in the layout.